scio-labs/inkathon/README.md

 The packages mentioned above can be replaced with vanilla TailwindCSS manually without much effort.

 > [!NOTE]
-> We're currently moving away from twin.macro to vanilla TailwindCSS as the new default.
+> We are currently transitioning from twin.macro to vanilla TailwindCSS as the new default.
 This will be reflected in the boilerplate soon.

 </details>